SteelCompendium/data-md-dse/Bestiary/Goblin Underboss.md

   target: All allies in the burst
   effects:
   - name: Effect
-    effect: 'Until the start of the underboss’s next turn, each target has edge on attacks, and attacks against them have edge.
-3 Malice: Attacks don’t have edge against a target. '
+    effect: Until the start of the underboss's next turn, each target has edge on attacks, and attacks against them have edge.
+  - name: 3 Malice
+    effect: 'Attacks don''t have edge against a target. '

 ```